-Ohio GOP lawmakers push to repeal energy bill amid scandal
+Ohio governor reverses course, calls to repeal energy law

+On Wednesday, DeWine had been adamant that the law shouldn’t be repealed, saying the policy was sound even if the was it was enacted wasn’t.

+The governor also encouraged lawmakers to move quickly to replace Householder, saying he can no longer function in his job given the charges.

-COLUMBUS, Ohio (AP) - Mirroring their Democratic colleagues, House Republicans on Thursday launched an effort to repeal a nuclear bailout law and “sanitize” legislative activity as a bribery scandal unfolds over the law’s passage.
+The governor’s comments on his reversal came about two hours after House Republican lawmakers launched an effort to repeal a nuclear bailout law and “sanitize” legislative activity as a bribery scandal unfolds over the law’s passage.

-Rep. Laura Lanese of suburban Columbus said repealing the bill and starting over is the only way to address state energy policy issues and restore trust following the arrests of Republican House speaker Larry Householder and four associates in the $60 million case.
-The state should be encouraging renewable energy development in Ohio as part of its overall energy plan, Lanese said.
+Rep. Laura Lanese of suburban Columbus said repealing the bill and starting over is the only way to address state energy policy issues and restore trust The state should be encouraging renewable energy development in Ohio as part of its overall energy plan, Lanese said.

-“(The House) needs to reassure Ohioans, whether Democrat or Republican, that we are working in their honor,” she said.
+The House “needs to reassure Ohioans, whether Democrat or Republican, that we are working in their honor,” she said.

-Despite the move, Republican Gov. Mike DeWine, who signed the original bill, opposes repealing the law, saying the policy it contains is good regardless of how it was enacted.

-But Lanese and Republican Rep. Rick Carfagna believe the whole bill has been “tainted” by the criminal investigation revealed Wednesday.
+Lanese and Republican Rep. Rick Carfagna believe the whole bill has been “tainted” by the criminal investigation revealed Wednesday.

 The Republican lawmakers were joined at the press conference by Republican Sen. Stephanie Kunze, who came to show her support for the plan to repeal.